telerik/reporting-docs/report-items/chart-(obsolete).md

 The Chart report item is used to display a chart on a report.

-The Chart is business-oriented with a focus on development productivity and allows you to rapidly build appealing charts that represent data in a user-friendly manner.

 ![Sparkline Chart\Sparkline Chart](images/Graph/SparklineChart.png)

 ## Binding to Data